michaelrbock/michaelrbock.github.io/README.md

 My name is Michael R. Bock.
 I'm a software engineer living and working in California.

-I'm generally interested in technology, software architecture, scaling software organizations, startups, politics, autonomous vehicles and cities.
+I'm generally interested in technology, software architecture, scaling software organizations, startups, politics, autonomous vehicles, and cities.

 I read and respond to every personal message I get.
 To get in touch, [DM me on Twitter](https://twitter.com/michaelrbock).